-During Nadia’s free time, she likes relaxing with her dogs Toby and Walter, watching sports, and chatting with her friends who are scattered around the country.
+During Nadia’s free time, she likes relaxing with her dog and cat (Walter and Melvin), watching sports, and chatting with her friends who are scattered around the country.
 Nadia’s long-term goal is to attend law school and become a criminal defense attorney.

 Client Intake Specialist Jennifer Mendoza has a deep passion for helping others, meeting new people, and embracing the present moment.
 Born and raised in Oakland, Jennifer brings a unique perspective and understanding of the local community to her work.
 With fluency in both Spanish and English, as well as beginner-level proficiency in Italian and Mandarin, she is able to connect with a diverse range of clients and colleagues.

 Jennifer obtained her bachelor’s degree in Political Science with an emphasis in Legal Studies and a Paralegal Certification from California State University Chico.
 While in school, she pioneered the ‘Women of Excellence’ program which builds a community of support for historically underrepresented self-identified female students and became a founding sister of Lambda Theta Alpha Latin Sorority Inc.